Memorial's Pastoral Staff

 Karen has lived all over the Southeast.
 She and her husband, Eric, moved to Fernandina Beach in 2015 from North Carolina.
 They have three children and 2 grandchildren.

-In her free time, Karen likes to read and play with her grandchildren, who live in nearby Kingsland, GA.
-She says, "Having relocated many times in my life, I know how important it is to find a church home and get involved.
+Karen says, "Having relocated many times in my life, I know how important it is to find a church home and get involved.
 That is what I want to do for others.
-As New Member Coordinator, I get to help people learn about Memorial, decide if it’s a good fit for them, and if so, get them connected in a group study, fellowship, and/or a service area."
+As Membership Coordinator, I get to help people learn about Memorial, decide if it’s a good fit for them, and if so, get them connected in a group study, fellowship, and/or a service area."